HANDLING CLIENT FUNDS AND PROPERTY

 such funds or properties may be turned over to the Commonwealth for

 disposal in accordance with the provisions thereof.
 LEOs 818, 832, and

 INTEREST BEARING TRUST ACCOUNTS

-All escrow accounts maintained by Virginia licensed attorneys
+All trust accounts maintained by Virginia licensed attorneys

 must comply with both ¶ 20 of the Rules of Court, Part 6: § IV and